tawesoft/golib/CONTRIBUTING.md

 Open an issue on the
 [tawesoft/golib issue tracker](https://github.com/tawesoft/golib/issues).

-Please make the issue title start with the package relative path including version (or "all" for everything or misc chores), followed by a colon.
+Please make the issue title starts with the package relative path including version (or "all" for everything or misc chores), followed by a colon.
 For example: